 English Literature

-Paper 1: Shakespeare and Post 1914 Literature (50% of the overall grade)
+Paper 1: Shakespeare and the 19th Century Novel

 Outline of Subject

-Students will study highly engaging and challenging books, plays and poetry from a range of writers, genres and time periods to support them in evaluating literary works.
+Students will study highly engaging and challenging books, play and poetry from a range of writers, genres and time periods to support them in evaluating literary works.
 The GCSE will provide them with a richer cultural understanding of the world around them (past and present) and develop critical thinking and analytical writing skills integral to continued learning and future career and employment routes.

 What will I learn?